In Unit 2 you learnt that all business transactions are

 sales of goods, and so on.
 This enables us to divide the work among different

-persons and ensure prompt recording of transactions, In this unit you will learn about the most important
+persons and ensure prompt recording of transactions,

 Please don't spam comments Thank You.